Article originally appeared in the Indiana Gazette, July 8, 1980 -- Reprinted with permission.

 The streetcar line, while providing a great convenience for Clymer's citizens, was the scene of at least two very dramatic incidents before the coming of the automobile brought about its decline and eventual abandonment.
 In August, 1915, A. R. Wyncoop, of Clymer, was fatally injured when a New York Central train collided with a Street Railways car at the Sample Run Crossing.
 Eleven passengers in the car were thrown forward by the impact of the collision, but all escaped serious injury.
 The streetcar, however, was almost totally demolished.
 Wyncoop was not a passenger in the trolley, but was standing in a small shelter nearby, waiting to board the car.
 The streetcar, when struck by the train, was hurled completely around, crashed into the little station with full force, and fatally injured Wyncoop.

 Another trolley car, this one in 1924, was featured in Indiana County history when bandits waylaid and robbed the Russell Coal Company payroll on its twice-monthly transportation to Clymer.
-Inside the car, Alexander Caldwell, company paymaster and Tony Askey, Clymer chief of police, guarded the cash, which totalled $23,750 in bills and silver.
+Inside the car, Alexander Caldwell, company paymaster and Tony Askey, Clymer chief of police, guarded the cash, which totaled $23,750 in bills and silver.
 On the afternoon of June 17, the car reached the siding where it usually waited for the Indiana-bound car to pass.
 As it had done on countless similar occasions, the Indiana trolley passed the stopped Clymer-bound car and continued on its appointed rounds.
 Suddenly, an occupant of the stopped trolley jumped to his feet and fired a shot through the roof of the car.
 The rest of the robbers, planted in strategic seats, brandished pistols and told everyone on board to put up his hands.

 Pointing their guns directly at Caldwell and Askey, the bandits tore open the sacks containing the money, secured the cash, and ordered all the passengers and the motorman outside.